xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Notice that we call **OnPropertyChanged();** when the value changes.
+Notice that we call `OnPropertyChanged` when the value changes.
 The Xamarin.Forms binding infrastructure will subscribe to our **PropertyChanged** event so the UI will be notified of the change.

-#### ObservableCollection of Speaker
+### 6. Create ObservableCollection of Speaker

-We will use an **ObservableCollection<Speaker>** that will be cleared and then loaded with **Speaker** objects.
-We use an **ObservableCollection** because it has built-in support to raise **CollectionChanged** events when we Add or Remove items from the collection.
-This means we don't call **OnPropertyChanged** when updating the collection.
+We will use an `ObservableCollection<Speaker>` that will be cleared and then loaded with **Speaker** objects.
+We use an `ObservableCollection` because it has built-in support to raise `CollectionChanged` events when we Add or Remove items from the collection.
+This means we don't call `OnPropertyChanged` when updating the collection.

-Above the constructor of the **SpeakersViewModel** class definition, declare an auto-property:
+1. In `SpeakersViewModel.cs`, above the constructor, declare an auto-property:

 ```csharp
 public ObservableCollection<Speaker> Speakers { get; set; }
 ```

-Inside of the constructor, create a new instance of the `ObservableCollection`:
+2. Inside of the constructor, create a new instance of the `ObservableCollection`:

 ```csharp
 public SpeakersViewModel()